Shelton Williams: Early life

-Williams grew up in Odessa, Texas where he graduated from Permian High School.
+Williams grew up in Odessa, Texas, where he graduated from Permian High School.
 He attended the University of Texas at Austin from 1962 until 1966, graduating Phi Beta Kappa with a B.A. degree and Honors in Government.

 After graduating from the University of Texas, Williams attended what is now the Paul H. Nitze School of Advanced International Studies of Johns Hopkins University, located in Washington, D.C.
 He received a Ph.D. from SAIS in 1971.

 Academic career

 Williams joined the faculty at Austin College in 1970, serving in the ensuing years as Dean of Social Sciences, Director of the College Honors Program, and Director of the Posey Leadership Institute.

 In 2007 Williams joined the faculty of the College of Graduate and Continuing Studies at Norwich University, where he is a Professor in the Master of Arts in Diplomacy (MDY) program.

-During the Administration of Jimmy Carter, Williams served for two years (1976 to 1982) in Washington, D.C. as a policy analyst and then special consultant to the Nuclear Regulatory Commission on matters relating to international proliferation.
+During the Administration of Jimmy Carter, Williams served for two years (1976 to 1982) in Washington, D.C., as a policy analyst and then special consultant to the Nuclear Regulatory Commission on matters relating to international proliferation.
 Williams returned to Federal service again during the Bill Clinton Administration when he served as a William C. Foster Visiting Scholar at the Arms Control and Disarmament Agency [ACDA].
 ACDA posted him to the US Mission to the UN where he worked with Madeleine Albright, dealing especially with United States representation at the United Nations on nuclear proliferation.

 Model United Nations

-Williams has been a supporter of the Model United Nations program for over thirty years.
+Williams has been a supporter of the Model United Nations program for over forty years.
 The program provides international simulation experiences for college students through regional, national, and international conferences that teach multilateral diplomatic skills.
 He has served as mentor for dozens of Model United Nations delegations from several schools, including Austin College and the University of Texas at Dallas He twice served on the advisory council of the National Model UN.